Why Cedar is a Top Choice For Wood Used in Sauna Building

 Why are saunas made of cedar?

-The answer to that is simple, since it was first discovered, the wood from cedar trees has proven to be the best wood for saunas because of it’s natural ability to withstand moisture.
+The answer to that is simple, since it was first discovered, the wood from cedar trees has proven to be one of the best wood for saunas because of it’s natural ability to withstand moisture.
 Cedar is also one of the top choices of wood types used in Sauna because of the aroma it gives off and it’s soft, red appearance.

 Making The Case For Cedar Wood In Sauna Construction